pingcap/tidb/tests/integrationtest/README.md

-# integrationTest
+# IntegrationTest

-integrationTest is a integration test command tool, also with some useful test cases for TiDB execute plan logic, we can run case via `run-tests.sh`.
+IntegrationTest is a integration test command tool, also with some useful test cases for TiDB execute plan logic, we can run case via `run-tests.sh`.

 ```
 Usage: ./run-tests.sh [options]